vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### In theory, could an attacker get the Key Encryption Keys by monitoring network traffic on the VCSA, then be able to decrypt all the VMs that are on the same cluster?

-In theory, yes, but if an attacker has this level of access they can already do whatever they want with the cluster, and would simply be wasting their time.
+In theory, yes, but if an attacker has this level of access they can already do whatever they want with the cluster.

 ## Disclaimer